 “Why you go there?
-Very hard and so expensive to get to.
-No tourists go.
+No tourists go there.
 Only one boat a day.”

 Dave and I exchanged glances and I knew he was wondering if we were making the right decision.

 We’d travelled to the Thai islands a month ago and I had expected so much more; Koh Chang, Koh Phi Phi, Koh Lanta – I’d enjoyed my time on them but they weren’t the vision of paradise I’d held in my mind for so long.

 After spending two weeks living on Koh Phi Phi and working for over 10 hours a day I needed a break.
 I didn’t want to look at my laptop any more, I didn’t want to write another word.
 I just wanted to leave my room and go outside.

 I was burnt out and I needed a change of scenery.

 I desperately wanted to spend a week away from the online world, getting away from tourists, spending every single day sunbathing on a beach and doing nothing.
 And it needed to be cheap.

 I spent a week researching and I found the island that I believed to match everything I needed: